vuestorefront/magento2/docs/index.md

 For a more detailed guide to using the CLI to create a local Magento 2 instance see: [Magento Installation](./getting-started/magento.md)
 :::

-This SDK is developed and maintained by the Vue Storefront team.
+This integration is developed and maintained by the Vue Storefront team.